A CITY OF SUPERLATIVES

 The first Spanish settlers of Saint Augustine were assuredly Catholics, it is hard to imagine any group of Spanish Catholics not building a church within the first decade of the establishment of a foreign outpost on the edge of an unexplored continent.
 These settlers came from a culture that had experienced the Inquisition to purge the world of non-Catholic religious believers.
 They would have wanted and needed a church for their souls as much as houses for their bodies.
 Despite a lack of archaeological evidence, we can assume that the establishment of a spiritual building was a priority in St. Augustine.
 Despite this, Santa Fe can definitely lay claim to oldest still standing church in the United States.

 All Inn on the Alameda blog posts are written by Joe & Michael Schepps.
-Read about the authors here.
+Read more from the authors here.